adace123/backend/README.md

 Make sure to have python37 and python37\Scripts added in your environmental path.
 Else command such as ```virtualenv venv``` may not work.

+## Environmental Variables
+rename `.env.example` to `.env` and set the values accordingly, or the server may not run.

 ## Database Installation
 run `flask db upgrade` to generate the sqlite3 in-memory database.